-Western Australia is Australia’s largest state, with a total land area of 2,529,875 square kilometers, covering the entire western third of the country.
-There is only 2 million Australians live here with majority population concentrated at the south-west corner, home to the Margaret River wine region and the riverside capital, Perth.
+Western Australia (WA) is Australia’s largest state, with a total land area of 2,529,875 square kilometers, covering one third of the country on the west.
+There is about 2.5 million Australians living here with majority population concentrated at the Greater Perth Region.
 In the far north, the Kimberley region is home to ancient Aboriginal rock art, the Bungle Bungle sandstone domes and Broome, with Cable Beach camels and a pearling industry.

-Drive along the ever changing coastline, experience the most diverse expanse of landscapes in the country, catch the world-class waves in Margaret River, swim with whale sharks in Ningaloo reef or simply chill at the clear turquoise sea and the whitest Australian beaches.
+Drive along the ever changing coastline, experience the most diverse expanse of landscapes in the country, taste the finest Australia’s premium wine in Margaret River wine region, swim with whale sharks in Ningaloo reef or simply chill at the clear turquoise sea and the whitest Australian beaches.
 Whichever your liking is, WA will put a big smile on your face.